Kool-aid and Kids at Hope

-It began in 1993 as Miller’s reaction to concerns that too many kids were being labeled and boxed as “youth at risk”.
-Fighting back, Miller, the founder and now CEO of the non-profit movement known as “Kids at Hope”, made the decision to flip to the other side of the coin and instead work with others to learn what contributes to the success of children.
+It began in 1993 as Miller’s reaction to concerns that too many kids were being labeled as “youth at risk”.
+Fighting back, Miller, the founder and now CEO of the non-profit movement known as “Kids at Hope”, made the decision to flip to the other side of the coin and instead work with others to learn what contributes to the success of children and youth.
 In essence, to answer the question, “Why do some children succeed and others fail?”

 The research found three universal truths.

 Kids succeed when they are surrounded by caring adults who believe they can succeed.
 While it’s true it “takes a village”, those within that village must believe that all children are capable of success, with no exceptions.